Hexworks/zircon/README.md

 This seems like a lot of things to do at once so you might ask "How is this [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))?".
-Zircon solves this problem with composition: All of the above mentioned categories are handled by an object within a [Terminal] which is responsible for only one thing.
+Zircon solves this problem with composition: All of the above mentioned categories are handled by an object within a [TileGrid] which is responsible for only one thing.
-For example [Terminal] implements the [Layerable] interface and internally all operations defined by it are delegated to an object which implements [Layerable] only.
+For example [TileGrid] implements the [Layerable] interface and internally all operations defined by it are delegated to an object which implements [Layerable] only.
 You can peruse these [here](https://github.com/Hexworks/zircon/tree/master/zircon.jvm/src/main/kotlin/org/hexworks/zircon/api/behavior).
-In this sense you can consider a [Terminal] as a [Facade](https://en.wikipedia.org/wiki/Facade_pattern).
+In this sense you can consider a [TileGrid] as a [Facade](https://en.wikipedia.org/wiki/Facade_pattern).

 ### Colors and StyleSets

-Objects like [TextCharacter]s can have foreground and background colors.
-You can either use the [ANSITextColor] `enum` to pick a pre-defined [TextColor] or you can create a new one by using [TextColorFactory].
+Objects like [Tile]s can have foreground and background colors.
+You can either use the [ANSITileColor] `enum` to pick a pre-defined [TileColor] or you can create a new one by using [TileColors].
 This class has some useful factory methods for this like: `fromAWTColor`, `fromRGB` and `fromString`.
 The latter can be called with simple CSS-like strings (eg: `#334455`).